Grantors Continue Their Investment in CSI

-LAF recently received two grants to support its 2015 Case Study Investigation (CSI) program, which runs March - August.
+LAF has received two grants to support the 2014 Case Study Investigation (CSI) program.
 CSI is a unique research collaboration that matches LAF-funded student-faculty research teams with leading practitioners to document the benefits of exemplary high-performing landscape projects.
-The 2015 program features 6 research teams working to evaluate the performance of 18 landscape projects, ranging from the Mount Rushmore Memorial Visitor Services Redevelopment in South Dakota to the North Carolina Botanical Garden in Chapel Hill to Houston’s Bagby Street Reconstruction.
-The resulting case studies will be published to LAF’s award-winning Landscape Performance Series database.
+The 2014 program features 7 research teams working to evaluate the performance of 21 landscape projects, ranging from the Atlanta BeltLine Eastside Trail to the Monticello Visitors Center in Virginia.

-CSI has also received a $25,000 Art Works grant from the National Endowment for the Arts (NEA).
-This is the fourth straight year that Art Works has supported the CSI program.
-The NEA received 1,731 eligible applications for this round of Art Works funding.
-Of those, 960 are recommended for grants totaling $25.6 million.
-LAF is one of only 55 groups and organizations throughout the country recommended to receive an NEA Art Works grant in the Design category.
+For three straight years, the National Endowment for the Arts (NEA) has supported the CSI program with an Art Works grant, increasing the 2014 award amount to $30,000.
+The additional funding will go towards the production of two video tutorials on specific methods to evaluate performance.
+The NEA received 1,515 eligible applications for this round of Art Works funding.
+Of those, 886 are recommended for grants totaling $25.8 million.
+LAF is one of only 51 groups and organizations throughout the country recommended to receive an NEA Art Works grant in the Design category.